core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Explicitly mentioned Observe as a reason for follow-on responses.

 * Recommended use of a mitigation against abuses of the No-Response Option.

+* Described the use of the Echo option like done in draft-ietf-core-oscore-groupcomm.

 * Given more context around priorized packet forwarding in 6LoWPAN.